FX Markup

 How to Avoid FX Markup

 Use a platform like FaiirPe where your USD is converted by our banking partner with zero FX markup from FaiirPe.
-The only fee is a flat $19 per invoice.
+The only fee is 0.3% per invoice, with a minimum fee of $9.

 Related Terms